WHAT SOME DOCTORS LEARNED As a Result of COVID-19: When A Doctor Goes “Radio Silent” Patients Wonder Why and Leave the Practice.

 Do You Have What It Takes?

-The editor’s at Concierge Medicine Today, one of many sister publications to our very own The Direct Primary Care Journal, asked some of the Concierge Medicine and Membership Medicine industry’s new and innovative leading physicians and medical practice business owners, ‘what are the traits of a Docpreneur or private medicine physician business owner?’
+The staff at The Direct Primary Care Journal, asked some of the industry’s new and innovative leading DPC physicians and Concierge Medicine practice business owners, ‘what are the traits of a Docpreneur or subscription-based business owner?’

 To begin, physicians explained this process as a marathon, not a race.
 More of an ultra-marathon really, dependent upon which individuals you might talk to.
 Nonetheless, you have to be able to live with uncertainty and push through a crucible of challenges and obstacles for a couple of years.

-“I received a phone call the other day from a physician in Winter Park Florida,” says Tiffany Sizemore-Ruiz, D.O., a Concierge Medicine Physician at Choice Physicians of South Florida.
+“I received a phone call the other day from a physician in Winter Park Florida,” says Tiffany Sizemore-Ruiz, D.O. of Choice Physicians of South Florida.
 “She was calling just to thank me for answering her questions about [this industry] a few months ago, and encouraging her to start her own practice.
 Today, her practice is thriving and she said that ‘she is happy with her schedule, her life, and being able to practice medicine that way it is meant to be practiced.’
 I was so happy to hear that I helped a fellow physician and colleague, and even more happy to hear that she was doing so well!”

 “The conversion process is not an easy one,” said Jeffrey S. Gorodetsky, M.D. of Stuart, FL.
 “My staff and I are cognizant of the fact that we must consistently communicate the benefits of this choice in care, with the challenge to increase my [memberships] numbers and convert other patients.”